MC Hammer: The Hits and Active Duty (2000–2001)

 In 2000, another compilation album was released, titled The Hits.
-It contains 17 tracks from his first four albums.

-Following the September 11, 2001 attacks, M.C.
-Hammer released his 8th studio album, Active Duty, on his own World Hit Music Group label (the musical enterprise under his Hammertime Holdings Inc. umbrella) to pay homage to the ones lost in the terrorist attacks.
+Following the September 11, 2001 attacks, Hammer released his album, Active Duty, on his own World Hit Music Group label (the musical enterprise under his Hammertime Holdings Inc. umbrella) to pay homage to the ones lost in the terrorist attacks.
 The album followed that theme, and featured two singles (with accompanying videos), "No Stoppin' Us (USA)" and "Pop Yo Collar" (featuring Wee Wee) which demonstrates "The Phat Daddy Pop", "In Pop Nito", "River Pop", "Deliver The Pop" and "Pop'n It Up" dance moves.
 The album, like its predecessor, failed to chart and would not sell as many copies as previous projects.
 Hammer did however promote it on such shows as The View and produced a video for both singles.

-This patriotic album, originally planned to be titled The Autobiography Of M.C.
-Hammer, donated portions of the proceeds to 9/11 charities.
+This patriotic album, originally planned to be titled The Autobiography Of MC Hammer, donated portions of the proceeds to 9/11 charities.
 Hammer shot a video for the anthem "No Stoppin' Us (USA)" in Washington, D.C., with several members of the United States Congress, who sang in the song and danced in the video.
-Present members of the United States House of Representatives included J. C. Watts, Eddie Bernice Johnson, Thomas M. Davis, Earl Hilliard, Alcee Hastings, Rep. Diane Watson (D-Calif.), Rep. Corrine Brown (D-Fla.) and Jesse Jackson, Jr.
+Present members of the United States House of Representatives included J. C. Watts, Eddie Bernice Johnson, Thomas M. Davis, Earl Hilliard, Alcee Hastings, Rep. Diane Watson (D-Calif.), Rep. Corrine Brown (D-Fla.) and Jesse Jackson Jr.

 Full Blast (2004)

-After leaving Capitol Records and EMI for the second time in his career, M.C.
-Hammer decided to move his Oaktown imprint to an independent distributor and released his ninth studio album, Full Blast (which was completed in late 2003 and released as a complete album in early 2004).
+After leaving Capitol Records and EMI for the second time in his career, Hammer decided to move his Oaktown imprint to an independent distributor and released his ninth studio album, Full Blast (which was completed in late 2003 and released as a complete album in early 2004).
 The album would feature no charting singles and was not certified by the RIAA.
 A video was produced for "Full Blast", a song that attacks Eminem and Busta Rhymes for previous disrespect towards him.
 Some of the original songs didn't end up making the final album release.
 Guest artists included The Stooge Playaz, Pleasure, Rain, JD Greer and DasIt.